pcuenca/pcuenca.github.io/coreml-stable-diffusion.md

     └── Stable_Diffusion_version_prompthero_openjourney-v4_vae_encoder.mlpackage
 ```

 * The `mlpackage` files are the Core ML versions of each component of the Stable Diffusion model.
-These files are suitable for integration in a native app, or to run inference using Python [we'll see below](#cli).
+These files are [suitable for integration in a native app](#use-the-core-ml-models), or to run inference using Python [we'll see below](#cli).
 * The `Resources` folders contain the compiled versions of the same files, wich the extension `.mlmodelc`.
 These are suitable for download in a native app, or to run inference with Swift.

 <a name="cli"></a>
 #### Use the command-line tools to verify conversion

-This requires a Mac, as you need Apple's `CoreML` framework in order to run Core ML models.
+This requires a Mac, because you need Apple's `CoreML` framework in order to run Core ML models.
 The first time you run inference it will take several minutes, as `CoreML` will compile the models (if necessary), analyze them and decide what compute engines to use for best performance.
 Subsequent runs will be much faster as the planning phase will be cached.

 To use the Python CLI, use the `-i` argument to indicate the location where all the `mlpackage` files reside.
 Be sure to use the same `model-version` you used when converting: